 Hydrophilic Colloidal Substance – Alginates

-The demand for faster and more rapid disintegrating formulation is demanded every day and as such, pharmacists look for ways of formulating disintegrants resulting to what the industry called “superdisintegrants”.
-These derivatives are developed to have greater efficiency even at a low concentration level.
+The growing demand for faster and more rapid disintegrating formulations has stimulated pharmacists to develop what the industry is calling “superdisintegrants”.
+These derivatives are developed to have greater effectiveness even at low concentrations.
 They are also effective intragranularly.
-That said, one disadvantage is that they are “hygroscopic” or moisture absorbent/adsorbent which can affect drugs that are moisture-sensitive.
+Unfortunately most superdisintegrants are hygroscopic and readily absorb moisture, which generally rules them out for drugs that are moisture-sensitive.

 Figure.19.
 Mechanism of superdisintegrants by swelling